baaron4/GW2-Elite-Insights-Parser/README.md

 -__SkipFailedTries__: if true, failed encounters will not be parsed.

+-__CustomTooShort__: Customize encounter duration in ms below which logs will not be parsed.

 ### GUI only Parser Settings

 -__AutoAdd__: if true, EI will automatically add logs that appear in AutoAddPath.